 I'm based in the US and use Sprint.
 You need to insure that your handsets are unlocked for international use (which Sprint will do for free).
 The steps are a little complicated, but do-able.

 One benefit: Three allowed wi-fi tethering which costs extra with Sprint.
 Another benefit of unlimited data.

-Thumbs up from me to Three! about 5 years agoAnswered by John Hale via WorldNomads.com
+Thumbs up from me to Three! over 5 years agoAnswered by John Hale via WorldNomads.com